Do I have tinnitus?

 If I have tinnitus does that mean I have hearing loss?

 Back to our example at the beginning of the loud concert, the ringing you might experience after an event is a sign that the sound was too loud, unsafe, and you would benefit from wearing earplugs next time.
 Repeating this activity can lead to permanent damage of the inner ear, also known as sensorineural hearing loss.
-Often hearing loss and tinnitus go hand in hand; therefore, when a patient books an appointment to address tinnitus at The Hearing Room, an audiologist will always do a full audiological assessment (hearing test).
+Often hearing loss and the ringing or hissing sounds go hand in hand; therefore, when a patient books an appointment to address these issues at The Hearing Room, an audiologist will always do a full audiological assessment (hearing test).

 What can I do about my tinnitus?

-Those who experience tinnitus often report it is the most noticeable when they are in a quiet environment, as there is no other environmental noise to distract them from hearing the tinnitus.
+Those who experience hissing or ringing sounds in their ears, often report the sounds are the most noticeable when they are in a quiet environment, as there is no other environmental noise to distract them.
 There is no magic cure for tinnitus, or pill that will take it away; however we work with our patients with the goal for them to become less bothered by their tinnitus to reduce the negative impact on their lives.
-When hearing loss is present, the best way to help your tinnitus become less obvious is to treat the hearing loss by wearing properly fit amplification, or hearing aids.
+When hearing loss is present, the best way to help the ringing or buzzing sounds become less obvious is to treat the hearing loss by wearing properly fit amplification, or hearing aids.
 This allows the patient to hear more sounds around them, creating a more rich and full soundscape.
 Properly fit hearing aids means less time in quiet, which means less time to focus on the ringing!
-A common time when tinnitus is ‘the loudest’ is right before you fall asleep at night time.
+A common time when the ringing or hissing sounds are the ‘the loudest’ is right before you fall asleep at night.
 Playing some soft background music, or turning on a fan may be helpful to give you another sound to listen to as you fall asleep.
 Certain types of tinnitus require a full audiological assessment as well as a referral to an ear specialist (ENT or Otolaryngologist).

 If you have questions about your tinnitus, or you are worried it is stopping you from enjoying your life, call The Hearing Room today to book an appointment and come in to learn about what options are available.